Waste Not II: Wisconsin Self Taught

 Bernard Gilardi wanted to be a painter since high school but after WWII he needed a profession that would support his family.
 He worked full time for a printer and painted during the evenings and weekends, ultimately creating nearly 400 oil paintings in his basement by the time he died in 2008.
 While he didn’t show or sell his paintings when he was alive, his work is now represented in major museums including the Milwaukee Art Museum, Chazen Museum and Museum of Wisconsin Art.
 Gilardi has had solo exhibitions at the Museum of Wisconsin Art and the Wriston Art Center, Lawrence University.

 Jeremy Ward, who the gallery introduced in its first Waste Not exhibition in 2013, is from Horicon, Wisconsin.
 Ward creates angular wooden masks, often inspired by cartoon subjects or popular culture personalities.
 Each mask is carefully designed with multiple wooden geometric pieces.
-Diagnosed with autism, social interactions can be difficult for Ward making the mask an almost literal intervention to mitigate human dynamics.
+Social interactions can be difficult for Ward making the mask an almost literal intervention to mitigate human dynamics.

 Both Rosemary Ollison and Della Wells translate difficult personal histories into their art work.
 Wells is a consumate story teller whose collages address African American female empowerment.
 Ollison used her interdisciplinary art practice as a means to set herself free from trauma and build a new life.
 Her career reached a pivotal point this year when the Milwaukee Art Museum purchased several major works for its collection, including a 10 x 10 foot leather patchwork, abstract textile piece.
 Della Wells’ work is in numerous public and private collections and she has a solo show at the Loyola University Museum of Art on Michigan Avenue in Chicago opening in February.
 She was named artist of the year by the city of Milwaukee in 2016.